Holkham Hall

+Inspiration: Patron and Palladio

+The originator of Palladianism, Andrea Palladio was born in Padua in 1508, the son of a stonemason.
+He was inspired by Roman buildings, by the writings of Vitruvius (80 BC), and by his immediate predecessors Donato Bramante and Raphael.
+He aspired to an architectural style that used symmetry and proportion to emulate the grandeur of classical buildings.
+Palladio recorded and publicised his work in the four-volume illustrated study, I Quattro Libri dell'Architettura (The Four Books of Architecture), published in 1570.
+The style made a brief appearance in England before the Civil War when it was introduced by Inigo Jones, but its monarchical associations soon saw it eclipsed by the Baroque style.
+Its revival some 70 years later was driven by an influential group of aristocrats, of Whig political persuasion such as Lord Burlington, who sought to identify themselves with the Romans of antiquity, and who viewed the Baroque with suspicion, considering it "theatrical, exuberant and Catholic".
+However, the style did not fully adhere to Palladio's strict rules of proportion.
+Burlington put together a collection of Palladio's drawings and published them in 1730.
+The style eventually evolved into what is generally referred to as Georgian, and neo-Georgian remains a popular and commonly deployed style in the 21st century.
+Palladianism was the chosen style for numerous houses in both town and country, although Holkham is exceptional for both its severity of design and for drawing so heavily and so directly on Palladian examples.

-Holkham was built by Thomas Coke, 1st Earl of Leicester, who was born in 1697.
+Holkham Hall was built by Thomas Coke, 1st Earl of Leicester, who was born in 1697.
 A cultivated and wealthy man, Coke made the Grand Tour in his youth and was away from England for six years between 1712 and 1718.
-It is likely he met both Burlington—the aristocratic architect at the forefront of the Palladian revival movement in England—and William Kent in Italy in 1715, and that in the home of Palladianism the idea of the mansion at Holkham was conceived.
-Coke returned to England, not only with a newly acquired library, but also an art and sculpture collection with which to furnish his planned new mansion.
-However, after his return, he lived a feckless life, preoccupying himself with drinking, gambling and hunting, and being a leading supporter of cockfighting.
-He made a disastrous investment in the South Sea Company and when the South Sea Bubble burst in 1720, the resultant losses delayed the building of Coke's planned new country estate for over ten years.
-Coke, who had been made Earl of Leicester in 1744, died in 1759—five years before the completion of Holkham—having never fully recovered his financial losses.
-Thomas's wife, Lady Margaret Tufton, Countess of Leicester (1700–1775), would oversee the finishing and furnishing of the house.
+It is likely he met both Burlington, the aristocratic architect at the forefront of the Palladian revival movement in England, and William Kent, then a young artist dependent on the patronage of a number of wealthy sponsors including Burlington, in Italy in around 1715, and that it was in Italy, the home of Palladianism, that the idea of the mansion at Holkham was first conceived.
+Coke returned to England in 1718, not only with a newly acquired library, but also an art and sculpture collection with which to furnish his planned new mansion.
+On his return his dissolute lifestyle, focussed on drinking, gambling, hunting, and cockfighting, delayed progress.
+Funding was also a serious issue; Coke had made a major investment in the South Sea Company and when the South Sea Bubble burst in 1720, the resultant losses delayed the building of Coke's planned new country estate for over ten years.
+Created Earl of Leicester in 1744, Coke died in 1759, five years before the completion of Holkham, having never fully recovered his financial losses.
+His widow, Margaret (1700–1775), would oversee the finishing and furnishing of the house.

-Although Colen Campbell was employed by Thomas Coke in the early 1720s, the oldest existing working and construction plans for Holkham were drawn by Matthew Brettingham, under the supervision of Thomas Coke, in 1726.
-These followed the guidelines and ideals for the house as defined by Kent and Burlington.
-The Palladian revival style chosen was at this time making its return in England.
-The style made a brief appearance in England before the Civil War, when it was introduced by Inigo Jones.
-However, following the Restoration it was replaced in popular favour by the Baroque style.
-The "Palladian revival", popular in the 18th century, was loosely based on the appearance of the works of the 16th-century Italian architect Andrea Palladio.
-However it did not adhere to Palladio's strict rules of proportion.
-The style eventually evolved into what is generally referred to as Georgian, still popular in England today.
-It was the chosen style for numerous houses in both town and country, although Holkham is exceptional for both its severity of design and for being closer than most in its adherence to Palladio's ideals.